martinjackson/simple-widgets/docs/SearchSortTableBasics.md

 The following props are needed:

 1.  data = this is an array of objects, where each object represents a row in the table
-2.  table = describes the items and the characteristics in the table
+2.  table = describes the columns and the characteristics in the table
 3.  eachRowInTable = default
 4.  searchall = indicates that all rows in the table can be searched.